 Sustainable Farming Benefits of Non-GMO Soy

-Here’s what their work does:
+Here’s what their work supports:

-- Rotates crops to feed the soil
+- Rotating crops to nourish the soil

 Consumer Preference for Non-GMO Soy Products